NatLibFi/FinGreyLit/cataloguing-rules.md

 ### Language

 The main language of the publication should be stated using a BCP47 language tag, e.g. `fi`, `sv`, `en`.
-(Note: this is still WIP, currently ISO-639-3 three-letter codes are still used)

 Multilingual documents where there is no clear primary language (for example parallel text in two languages) are excluded from the data set.